eslint/markdown/README.md

 ## File Name Details

-This processor will parse file names from blocks if a `filename` meta is present.
+This processor will use file names from blocks if a `filename` meta is present.

 For example, the following block will result in a parsed file name of `src/index.js`: